fergrenteski/fergrenteski/README.md

 💼 Currently working at RRS Software (Intern)

-🎓 Studying Software Engineering at Positivo University
+🎓 Studying Software Engineering at Pontifical Catholic University of Paraná

 📌 Living in Curitiba/PR

-⚽ Football, Valorant and Nintendo Switch

 ##